SafeHome.org may receive compensation from some providers listed on this page. Learn More

 Brinks Home has roots tracing back over a century.
 Combining fully customizable security setups with reliable professional monitoring, they’re one of the most recognized names in the industry.
 In 2010, Brinks Home merged with ADT, making it part of one of the largest home security providers in North America.1

-There’s certainly a lot to like about Brinks.
-They have a great reputation, they have some of the best equipment in the industry, they offer great professional monitoring, and their response times are fantastic.
-That said, there are certainly some drawbacks of going with Brinks, particularly if you’re looking for DIY options.
-Before we get into that, though, let’s take a look at some pros and cons.
+There’s a lot we like about Brinks.
+They have a stellar reputation, some of the best equipment in the industry, dependable professional monitoring, and fast response times.
+That said, there are some trade-offs to consider.
+Before we dive in, here’s a quick look at the pros and cons.

 Check out more recommendations from the SafeHome team: